cop3402spring19/syllabus/project/parser.md

 For validating according to the grammar, the parser takes a list of tokens from the lexer.  `next()` and `previous()` move a pointer forwards and backwards one token in this list.
 The pointer is initially set to the space before the first token, i.e., `program` first calls `next()` to see the first token in the list.
 I recommend tackling each parsing function largely individually.
 Make sure the parsing is implemented correctly before constructing the AST.

+Convert the grammar to code like this:

+- If there's a nonterminal, call its parsing function.
+- If there's a terminal, advance to the next token and check that it's the correct token according to the grammar.

+Note that this is subtly difficult when there are multiple possibilities for the next token, e.g., in `factor ::= IDENT ...` and when there are `{ ... }`.
+In the latter case, you will need to look ahead and if you don't see the token you expect, you need to move back to the previous token.

+_Be sure to go over the precondition and postcondition invariants for the parsing functions below._.
+Do not advance the token before calling a nonterminal nor at the end of a parsing function, but advance it before looking for a token.
+See the invariants for details.

 For constructing the AST, look at the specification of it in ast.md.
 This tells you, for each production, what AST node is constructed and what fields should be set.
 As a general rule, each nonterminal is turned into an AST node, punctuation is not preserved on the AST, and { ... } productions are turned into lists.
 Use any tokens encountered during parsing to populate the AST, e.g., the vardecl's identifier and the token from `type()` goes into the `TypedIdent` node.

+## Tokens

+Use `next()` to advance to the next token and `previous()` to go to the previous token.  `ensure_token(VAR)`, for instance, checks that the current token is a `VAR` token and exist with an error if not.  `is_token(VAR)`, for instance, returns true if the current token is a `VAR` otherwise it returns false.
+Use `print_token(stdout, token())` to print out the current token.

 ### AST Attributes for Type-Checking